EASYGEN partners

 Jean is a Data Scientist in the Digital Health Engineering department at Fraunhofer IESE, where he has worked since early 2024.
 He holds a Bachelor's degree in Bioinformatics from LMU/TU Munich and a Master’s degree (2023) from FU Berlin, specializing in Data Science.
 Prior to joining IESE, Jean worked as a DevOps Engineer.
 He produces research and blog articles on digital health topics—suchas FHIR/ISiK interoperability and digital biomarkers/patient twins—bridging bioinformatics, data engineering, and healthcare innovation.

-Jill-Valerie Tamanini is a Senior User Experience Designer & Product Owner at Fraunhofer IESE since 2017, based in Darmstadt.
+Jill-Valerie is a Senior User Experience Designer & Product Owner at Fraunhofer IESE since 2017, based in Darmstadt.
 She holds a Master’s degree in Media Direction (Interaction Design) from Hochschule Darmstadt (2012).
 Jill leads agile, platform-centered projects in digital health, combining UX best practices—including Lean UX and Design Sprints—to craft intuitive web and app experiences.
 An experienced presenter at REFSQ conferences, she bridges interdisciplinary teams through creativity, user-centered design, and human-centric innovation.

 Stephan studied Biophysics at Humboldt University of Berlin with a focus on SystemsBiology.
 Following additional training in data science, he joined the Digital Health Department at Fraunhofer IESE, where he develops solutions to enhancethe interoperability of digital healthcare systems.
 With his expertise, Stephan supports seamless communication between bedside devices and systems relevant to hospital workflows.